arackaf/micro-graphql-svelte/docs/README.md

 |`clearCache`|`function`: Clear the cache for this query|
 | `softReset` |`function`: Clears the cache, but does **not** re-issue any queries.
 It can optionally take an argument of new, updated results, which will replace the current `data` props |
 | `hardReset` |`function`: Clears the cache, and re-load the current query from the network|

-The `resultsState` store contains the current query's results.
-This store stays in sync with `$queryState.data`.

-If you want to run code when the current query's results, and **only** the current query's results changes, use this store.

 ### Mutations